Eslaro/Eslaro/README.md

 - 👋 Hi, I’m @Eslaro
 - 👀 I’m interested in Learning
 - 🌱 I’m currently learning python and SQL
-- 💞️ I’m looking to collaborate on something when i learn
+- 💞️ I’m looking to collaborate on something
 - 📫 How to reach me Discord "eslaro"

 <!---